Deep Single Image Deraining using An Asymetric Cycle Generative and Adversarial Framework: INTRODUCTION

 where $ I $ is the rainy image, $ t(x) $ is the transmission map and $ A $ is the global atmospheric light of the scene. $ J(x) $ is a clear image, $ R_i $ represents the rain streaks at the $ i $-th layer along the line of sight.
 Therefore, it is necessary to estimate the atmospheric light $ A $ and transmission $ T $ as well as $ R_i $ to use this model to restore $ J $ from rain-fog images through formulation (1).

-Many existing methods \cite{Kang2011, Li2016, Fu2017a, Zhang2018a, Li2018} have bad deraining performance because they ignore the presence of rain accumulation.
+Many existing methods \cite{Kang2011, Li2016, Fu2017a, Zhang2018a, Li2018} have bad deraining performance because they ignore the presence of fog.
 To address this problem, a series of deep-learning-based rain removal methods \cite{Yang2017}, \cite{Li2019a} have proposed.
 They estimate $ A $, $ T $, and $ R_i $ by using supervised learning framework, which train on synthetic paired rain-rainfree images.
-Although these methods consider both the effect of rain streaks and rain accumulation and have a good performance, they may fail to remove the rain from the real-world rainy images.
+Although these methods consider both the effect of rain streaks and fog and have a good performance, they may fail to remove the rain from the real-world rainy images.
 The reason is that rain streak is evenly distributed in the synthetic data, whereas in real-world rain it is not.
 Recently, some semi-supervised \cite{Wei2020} and unsupervised \cite{Zhu2019}, \cite{Wei2021} learning-based rain removal methods have been proposed to improve the generalization ability of the model in the real world.
 However, there remain two issues in these methods.
-First, they still do not take into account the veiling effect caused by rain accumulation.
-Moreover, the proposed method can only map from one domain to another domain, but not from many domains to one domain.
-This means that they can achieve excellent performance on the same type of rainy images, but may not yield optimal results on different types of rainy images.
+First, they still do not take into account the veiling effect caused by fog.
+Second, the existing unsupervised rain removal methods synthesize a homogenous rain image and lack diversity, resulting in these methods having good results for a certain type of rain image but poor results in other rain scenes.